publicisbulgaria/typo3start/README.md

 Username: admin
 Password: 1

-3. Import the file typo3_database.sql (located in the root)
+3. Import the file typo3_database.sql (located in the root) in the database typo3_mysql.
 ```

 ## Open the TYPO3 Backend/Frontend